phaserjs/phaser/CONTRIBUTING.md

 - Follow conventions already in the code, and listen to jshint.
 Our config is set-up for a reason.

-Thanks to Chad for creating the original Contributing file which we adapted for our use.
+Thanks to Chad for creating the original Pixi.js Contributing file which we adapted for Phaser.

 [0]: https://github.com/photonstorm/phaser/issues
 [1]: http://jsfiddle.net